 Yes, Small Businesses Are At Risk Too

-Well, the first step is acknowledging that small businesses are at risk.
+Well, the first step is acknowledging that there are a number of security risks for business websites, especially small businesses.
 It’s easy to think that only huge corporations like Amazon, Target, and the like are in the crosshairs for attackers.

 But just because your business is small, doesn’t mean it’s not a target.